 Royal Hobart Hospital

-The Tasmanian Health Service is seeking interest from applicants for a Registrar vacancy in Diving and Hyperbaric Medicine at Royal Hobart Hospital.
+We are seeking interest for Registrar vacancies in the Department of Diving and Hyperbaric Medicine at the Royal Hobart Hospital.

 The Royal Hobart Hospital (RHH) Department of Diving and Hyperbaric Medicine is accredited for ANZCA Diploma of Advanced Diving and Hyperbaric Medicine training, subject to the applicant meeting ANZCA requirements.
-The position is accredited by the Australasian College for Emergency Medicine advanced training as a Special Skills Category A term, and it is also approved by the South Pacific Underwater Medicine Society for the SPUMS DipDHM.
+The position is also accredited by the Australasian College for Emergency Medicine advanced training as a Special Skills Category A term and approved by the South Pacific Underwater Medicine Society for the SPUMS DipDHM.

 Hyperbaric Specialist, Nursing and Technical Staff are involved in a number of International collaborative research projects and multi-centre randomised trials, and will provide support to successful applicants in undertaking research projects.
 Protected time is provided for teaching and attendance at specialty training programs in addition to support to attend the short course in Diving and Hyperbaric Medicine held each year at the Fiona Stanley Hospital in Perth WA.

 Specialists at the RHH Department of Diving and Hyperbaric Medicine have close links with Tasmanian professional diving industries.
 There are opportunities for field visits to professional and offshore diving operations whilst working at the facility.

 Tasmania offers an enviable lifestyle with some amazing natural attractions, a wide range of opportunities, short commutes, cultural events and festivals, and exceptional food and produce.

 The engagement is fixed term full-time day work (with on-call), working 80 hours per fortnight commencing 31 January 2022 until 30 January 2023.